umbraco/UmbracoDocs/Documentation/Reference/Management/Members/index.md

         public static event Member.NewEventHandler New;

 ### Methods
-If the methods of the ASP.net Membership provider or the ASP.net Roles provider are not enough, you can use the umbraco member methods.
+If the methods of the ASP.net Membership provider or the ASP.net Roles provider are not enough, you can use the Umbraco member methods.